 “An antichrist is an opponent of Christ; he is one who is in opposition to the true gospel, the true Church, and the true plan of salvation.
 (1 John 2:19; 4:4-6) He is one who offers salvation to men on some other terms than those laid down by Christ.
 Sherem (Jacob 7:1-23), Nehor (Alma 1:2-16), and Korihor (Alma 30:6-60) were antichrists who spread their delusions among the Nephites.”
 (Bruce R. McConkie, Mormon Doctrine, 2d ed., p.39)

-We may have faith-shakers in our life who are like Sherem, but I find that the more common and subtle faith-shakers that Christ’s disciples face today are FALSE DOCTRINE faith-shakers.
+We may have people in our lives that are faith-shakers, like Sherem, but I find that the more common and subtle faith-shakers that Christ’s disciples face today are FALSE DOCTRINE faith-shakers.
 Sure, a person can preach false doctrine, but it can also come from many other sources.

 “True doctrine, understood, changes attitudes and behavior” (Ensign, Nov.
 1986).